Sagawa Art Museum was opened on March 22, 1998, as part of celebrations to mark the 40th anniversary of the establishment of Sagawa Express Co., Ltd.

 This wing of the museum is truly unique, because the artist himself has designed not only the art works on exhibit, but also a tea ceremony room.

-On display here is a wide range of ceramic artworks by the 15th Raku Kichizaemon - Jikinyū, mostly created since 2000.
+On display here is a wide range of ceramic artworks by Raku Kichizaemon XV - Jikinyū, mostly created since 2000.

-These include yakinuki black raku tea bowls, black raku tea bowls, yakinuki tea jars, and yakinuki water jars, which enable visitors to observe the evolution of the artist's output.
+These include yakinuki black raku tea bowls, black raku tea bowls, yakinuki tea caddies, and yakinuki water jars, which enable visitors to observe the evolution of the artist's output.

 Come and immerse yourself in this otherworldly underwater space, to be enchanted by the masterful art of the present Raku Kichizaemon XV - Jikinyū.

-Note the tearoom can only be visited on Thursday, Friday, Saturday and Sunday, for an additional fee(\1,000) and that pre-booking by telephone is required.
+Note the tearoom can only be visited on Thursday and Friday, for an additional fee(\1,200) and that pre-booking by telephone is required from the same day one month in advance.